Akshay Kumar: In the media

 Kumar was named "Sexiest Man Alive" by People Magazine in 2008.
 Kumar was awarded with NDTV Imagine Best Entertainer of the Year 2007 by the Apsara Film & Television Producers Guild Awards (FTPGI).
 In 2009, he was awarded the highest Japanese honour of "Katana" and a sixth degree Black Belt in Kuyukai Gojuryu Karate.
 He was one of the 15 international celebrities invited for the Olympics torch-bearer rally to Canada in 2009.
 Kumar bagged the Ultimate Man of the Year at the prestigious GQ Awards in 2015.
 He won the HT Hottest Trendsetter (Male) award at the HT India's Most Stylish in 2019.

-He has great brand value and holds strong credibility in the advertising world.
+Kumar has great brand value and holds strong credibility in the advertising world.
 In 2020, Kumar has topped the list with brand value of $118M he has seen a jump of 13% by previous years.
 According to Duff and Phelps, Kumar was third most valued celebrity with $139M in 2021.
 Kumar has endorsed brands including Thums Up, Honda, Tata Motors, Dollar, Harpic, Sparx, Livguard Battery, and Kajarai Tiles.
 He was also brand ambassador of Canada Tourism.
 Kumar ranked number 1 on TAM's list of most visible stars in TV ads with an average visibility of 37 hours per day across all channels since 2019 to 2022.

 Kumar has significant fan following in Indian diaspora as well as in European and African countries.
 As of September 2022, He is most followed Indian actor on social media including Facebook, Twitter and Instagram.
 Memes from his comedy movies, especially his face expressions are hugely popular on social media.
 In 2019, interviewed Modi on TV, which concluded as controversies in social media, later he clarified that it was a personal interview as a common man, not political.
 Since 2013, Kumar has been the Hindi film industry's highest advance taxpayer for six consecutive years.
 He paid ₹190 million as advance tax payment in that year.
 In August 2022, he got a certificate from Income Tax department for being highest tax payer.

-Kumar has criticized award functions and doesn't believe in it saying, "Organizers have asked me to perform at award nights.
-They said that they would pay me half the price and they would also give me an award.
-I replied saying, 'You pay me the whole amount and keep your award.'"
+Kumar has criticised award functions and doesn't believe in it saying, "It happens sometimes that the people from the award night call you and tell you that if you perform then they can give half the money and give an award as well.
+I tell them that they can give me complete payment and keep their awards with them".
 He called National Film Award, most prestigious award of the country.

 Kumar holds the Guinness World Records for the most 184 Selfies taken in three minutes at a promotional event of his film Selfiee in Mumbai.
 He talked to the media and termed it as a 'way of paying tribute' to his fans.
+In March 2023, Kumar performed in various cities in the United States for "The Entertainers" tour, alongside Disha Patani, Mouni Roy, Nora Fatehi, Sonam Bajwa, Aparshakti Khurana, Stebin Ben and Zahrah S Khan.